Professor Karen Broadhurst FAcSS – Department of Sociology, Lancaster University

 Gabriela is contributing to the children and young people work stream.

-Dr Lucie Shuker is Director of the Youthscape Centre for Research and Visiting Research Fellow at the London School of Theology and the University of Bedfordshire.
+Dr Lucie Moore is Director of Research at Youthscape and Visiting Research Fellow at the London School of Theology and the University of Bedfordshire.
 The Centre for Research is a think tank situated at the heart of Youthscape.
 We believe that innovation in youth work, and sustainable change for young people requires reflective, rigorous and theologically grounded research.
 The team create and share research that illuminates the worlds young people inhabit, and that catalyses new ways of thinking and acting.
 Recent publications have focused on young Christians’ perspectives on the church and climate change, the role of theological reflection in youth ministry and the role of Christian practice in mission with young people.
 At the University of Bedfordshire, Lucie published research in the fields of sociology of education, foster care and adolescent safety, before moving to focus on youth ministry through her current role.

 Lucie is supporting the Commission by bringing her expertise as a researcher in the field of adolescence, faith development and youth work.

-Rev Dr Irene Smale, Diocesan Children’s Work Adviser, Diocese of Chichester
+Rev Dr Irene Smale – Diocesan Children’s Work Adviser, Diocese of Chichester

 Revd Dr Irene Smale has been involved as a practitioner in church-based children’s and family work for 50 years.
 Her PhD thesis focused on the theological content of children’s literature produced for the Sunday School Movement 1780-1900 and is now being edited for publication through an academic publisher.
 Irene is the Diocesan Children’s Work Adviser for Chichester as well as the Cathedral School Chaplain, and Cathedral Deacon.
 She was an Associate Lecturer for several years at Chichester University and taught Practical Theology and Research Skills.